Ploop-2025-Solution-Challenge/.github/README.md

 </br>

 ### Then, What is `Ploop` App?

-Ploop is a mobile app designed to make plogging—the act of picking up litter while jogging—more accessible, purposeful, and fun.
+Ploop is a mobile app designed to make plogging — the act of picking up litter while jogging — more accessible, purposeful, and fun.

 In cities like Seoul, littering remains a social crisis, not only because of the growing volume of waste, but because it often goes unmonitored.
 Despite rising awareness around sustainability, daily habits are hard to change, and public systems can’t always keep up.